SF-WDI-LABS/hack-github-with-jquery/README.md

 ## Challenges - [Solutions](solutions.md)
 Open your Chrome Javascript Console, and jump in!

-Put your solutions in a new `my-solutions.md` file.

 1. [Name Changer](challenge-1.md)
 1. [Add some class](challenge-2.md)
 1. [It's Shruggy!](challenge-3.md)